 We offer a range of business services, so you have the opportunity to be a part of a commercial operation and develop skills in diverse areas such as:

-- Timber manufacturing – our timber manufacturing team produce a range of timber products from pallets, bed bases, crates and customised bespoke orders.
+- Timber manufacturing – our timber manufacturing in the South West produce a range of timber products from pallets, bed bases and crates to customised bespoke orders.

-- Product packaging – develop skills in product packaging and work with a range of products from major brands.
+- Product packaging – working within a small team in the Perth metropolitan area, you can develop skills while working with a range of products from major brands.

-- Industrial services – develop a range of skills in product labelling, packaging, collating and textiles.
+- Industrial services – develop a range of skills in product labelling, packaging and sewing in the Perth metropolitan area.

 - Facility management – join our property care or commercial cleaning teams to increase your workplace skills.